kevinzhu77/kevinzhu77/README.md

 ## Hi there 👋

 Thanks for checking out my GitHub!
 I'm currently pursuing a Bachelors of Mathematics in Statistics with a minor in Computing at the University of Waterloo.
-I have ~2 years of internship experience in data analytics, data visualization and forecasting.
+I have ~2 years of internship experience in data analytics and software development.
 Currently, my passions include business intelligence, data science and machine learning! <br>

 How to Reach Me:
 - Email: kevin.zhu2@uwaterloo.ca